Qvery-mm/JB-application/README.md

 ```

 It may take a while.
-If square distance between two vectors smaller than 60 (7.75^2), then I decide that ollowing snippets are clones.
+If square distance between two vectors smaller than 60, then I decide that following snippets may be clones.

 After that you'll see file named 'allClones'.
 It contain a large number of following lines: